Notify me

 Several of the brands above also have watches which feature in our blog post about unusual watches.

-The other main influence on current watch design is fine jewelry.
-Since watches were, until the industrial revolution, only affordable by relatively wealthy clients, fine jewelry and watchmaking have long had a close relationship, with precious metals and decorative engraving being common in historical watches.
-It was often the same craftsmen who made jewelry and watches, sometimes for specific reasons, as described in my blog post here on the evolution of the watch.
-More on the specific influences from fine jewelry, below.
+The other main influence on current watch design is fine jewellery.
+Since watches were, until the industrial revolution, only affordable by relatively wealthy clients, fine jewellery and watchmaking have long had a close relationship, with precious metals and decorative engraving being common in historical watches.
+It was often the same craftsmen who made jewellery and watches, sometimes for specific reasons, as described in my blog post here on the evolution of the watch.
+More on the specific influences from fine jewellery, below.

 Historical watch design influences include practical considerations, such as the rounded edges and smooth surfaces once watches evolved from being worn around the neck to being kept in pockets, the greater creative freedom when watches moved to the wrist so no longer needed to be round and smooth, and the very influential design of the Cartier Santos, made for practical use by the famous aviator: